Make Your Next Trip Extraordinary

 Best-bang-for-your-buck hotels

-Not inexpensive but worth every penny and with great added value, the Viceroy Sugar Beach and Jade Mountain, two of St. Lucia’s most luxurious hotels—which also happen to be perfectly located for superb diving, drop their rates in the fall.
+The Viceroy Sugar Beach and Jade Mountain, two of St. Lucia’s most luxurious hotels—which also happen to be perfectly located for superb diving—drop their rates in the fall.
+They’re not inexpensive but worth every penny, and with great added value.
 The same goes for the more low-key Anse Chastenet, Jade Mountain’s sister property.
 All three are close to the Pitons, the island’s famous twin volcano plugs that don’t just jut up, they jut down too, making for excellent wall dives and shore dives.
-One of Meg’s favorite spots there is the Fairlyand dive, where you’ll see little shrimp and arrow crabs that sparkle gold and blue.
-For a romantic splurge, book one of the hilltop rooms at Jade Mountain; with only three walls, they offer jaw-dropping views, and many have private pools.
+One of Meg’s favorite spots there is the Fairyland dive, where you’ll see little shrimp and arrow crabs that sparkle gold and blue.
+For a romantic splurge, book one of Jade Mountain’s hilltop rooms; with only three walls, they offer jaw-dropping views, and many have private pools.

 Best luxury dive resorts